wordtreefoundation/4-gram-study/README.md

 ```
 $ find ../library/ -mindepth 2 -maxdepth 2 -type d | \
   parallel -j 0 --progress find {} -type f '|' \
-    grep 4grams.gz$ '|' \
+    grep .4grams$ '|' \
-    xargs gunzip -c '|' ./reduce.sh '|' sort -bgr \
+    xargs ./reduce.sh '|' sort -bgr \
     '>' {}/reduced.4grams
 ```

 - Here, we've asked `find` to get only the level 2 subfolders (e.g. `../library/00/01/`, `../library/00/42/`, `../library/ab/og/`, etc.) which are our "leaf" nodes in the map-reduce algorithm we're manually executing.
 - We pipe the list of leaf folders into `parallel` and ask it to use all available CPU cores (`-j 0') and to show us `--progress` as it goes.
 We use an additional `find` at this step to get a list of files in each leaf folder, which will be piped to the next step.
-- We filter for files ending in `4grams.gz` using `grep`.
+- We filter for files ending in `.4grams` using `grep`.
 This will is necessary because the library also contains raw text files (which we don't need at this step).
 - Then, we use the `reduce.sh` script to sum up the ngram counts in each set of files in each leaf folder.
 - Finally, we send the output to a `reduced.4grams` file in the leaf folder.
 Since each folder has a unique name, a simple naming scheme like `reduced.4grams` will work.